spinguard/course-spring-brasb-build-a-rest-api/UPGRADE_ESTIMATE_SUMMARY.md

 1. **Start Early:** Begin with Workshop 02 to establish baseline
 2. **Coordinate Environment Early:** ⚠️ **NEW** - Check with infrastructure team about Java 21 environment images **before** starting workshop updates
+3. **Early Profiling:** ⚠️ **NEW** - Complete profiling and capacity analysis in Week 1 to identify resource requirements early
+4. **OSS Process:** Establish GitHub Flow and fork repositories early in Week 1
-3. **Test Incrementally:** Test each workshop as it's updated (both code and environment)
+5. **Test Incrementally:** Test each workshop as it's updated (both code and environment)
-4. **Parallelize When Possible:** Environment updates can be done in parallel with content updates
+6. **Parallelize When Possible:** Environment updates can be done in parallel with content updates
-5. **Monitor Releases:** Watch for Spring Boot 4.0 GA and Spring Security updates
+7. **Monitor Releases:** Watch for Spring Boot 4.0 GA and Spring Security updates
-6. **Document Changes:** Keep notes of any issues encountered, especially environment-related
+8. **Document Changes:** Keep notes of any issues encountered, especially environment-related
-7. **Peer Review:** Have another developer review security configurations
+9. **Peer Review:** Have another developer review security configurations
-8. **Student Testing:** Have a test student complete the course before release, including environment testing
+10. **Student Testing:** Have a test student complete the course before release, including environment testing
-9. **Environment Validation:** Test each workshop environment startup after updates
+11. **Environment Validation:** Test each workshop environment startup after updates
+12. **Capacity Planning:** Share profiling results with infrastructure team early for capacity planning

 ---